 We used the voom-transformed data to fit linear mixed-effects models for each gene using the lmer function from the lmerTest R package.
 The individual and muscle were included in the models as a random-effect and a fixed-effect, respectively, similarly to the formula-2.
 The voom precision weights showing the mean-variance trend for each observation were incorporated into the models.
 We tested the significance of fixed effects with the ANOVA from the car R package and the FDR was applied to adjust for multiple testing.
 We conducted post-hoc pairwise comparisons using the lsmeans R package to identify significant differences between each pair of muscles.

 We calculated the Pearson correlation between differentially expressed genes (DEGs, FDR < 0.05) and the eigenvector of each cell type using the cor and cor.test from the stats R package.
 We adjusted for multiple testing using the FDR.
-DEGs which were significantly associated with a cell type eigenvector (Pearson correlation < 0.5 and FDR > 0.05) were defined as cell type related.
-(Vitting-Seerup and Sandelin 2019)
+DEGs which were significantly associated with a cell type eigenvector (Pearson correlation > 0.5 and FDR < 0.05) were defined as cell type related.

+To find differentially expressed transcripts (DETs), we performed the DEA using the same model (formula-2) for the voom-transformed transcript data.
+We defined cell type related DETs as transcripts originating from genes with significant association with a cell type eigenvector.

+Differential transcript usage analysis

+We computed the isoform usage differences using IsoformSwitchAnalyzeR Bioconductor package (v1.20.0)(Vitting-Seerup and Sandelin 2019).
+Breifly, the Ballgown input table files generated by StringTie were imported by the importIsoformExpression function.
+A switchAnalyzeRlist was created considering the muscle and batch in the design matrix using importRdata function.
+The transcripts of genes that were not present in the filtered gene dataset were filtered out using subsetSwitchAnalyzeRlist function.
+Finally, isoformSwitchAnalysisCombined function was used to determine splice switch changes (differential transcript usage) between each pair of muscles.
+The significant splice switch changes were identified using significant FDR (< 0.05).

 Consensus gene co-expression network analysis